podaac/hydrocron/docs/timeseries.md

 ## API Keys

 Users may request a special API key for cases where their intended usage of the API may be considered heavy or more complex.
-Heavy usage can be defined as continued used with many requests per hour or day or continued use which may require many requests per second or concurrent requests.
-To request an API key or to discuss your use case, please submit a GitHub issue [here](https://github.com/podaac/hydrocron/issues).
+Heavy usage can be defined as continued use with many requests per hour or day or continued use which may require many requests per second or concurrent requests.
+To request an API key or to discuss your use case, please submit a [GitHub issue](https://github.com/podaac/hydrocron/issues).

 **Note: Users do *not* have to send an API key in their request to use the Hydrocron API.
 The API key is optional.**